-This morning we board the historic paddle steamer, PS Melbourne for a leisurely cruise on the Murray River.
+This morning we board the historic paddle steamer PS Melbourne for a leisurely cruise on the Murray River.
 An informative onboard commentary provides an insight into the Murray Darling River system and its environs as we meander along the river.
 We learn about the history of the majestic steam driven paddleboats and enjoy a light lunch onboard before disembarking at Mildura Wharf.
 During the afternoon we will visit Rio Vista, the home built in 1892 by William Chaffey, who, along with his brother George, was responsible for establishing Mildura and the development of the irrigation programs that eventually brought prosperity to the region.
 The Mildura Art Gallery occupies space adjoining the original house.
 Overnight Mildura (B, L)

 After a leisurely breakfast we take the short drive to Wentworth where we make a brief stop to see the confluence of the Murray and Darling Rivers.
 On arrival at Lake Mungo, we have a picnic lunch and visit the Information Centre and the shearing shed that once belonged to the original Mungo Station.
 We check into our accommodation mid-afternoon and have time for a short rest.
 This evening we head back into the National Park to witness the sun setting over the Walls of China.
 Overnight Lake Mungo.
 (B, L, D)

-We return to the Walls of China this morning and walk across the lunette that formed along the Eastern margin of the lake to search for evidence of the earliest human inhabitants and extinct animals dating back 50 000 years.
-The World Heritage Listed Willandra Lakes system has remained dry for approximately 18000 years creating a significant archaeological region known for the discovery of Mungo Man, the oldest human remains found in Australia.
+We return to the Walls of China this morning and walk across the lunette that formed along the eastern margin of the lake to search for evidence of the earliest human inhabitants and extinct animals dating back 50 000 years.
+The World Heritage-listed Willandra Lakes system has remained dry for approximately 18000 years, creating a significant archaeological region known for the discovery of Mungo Man, the oldest human remains found in Australia.
 We drive around the lunette, stopping at Vigars Well to climb the dunes for a spectacular view, and enjoy a picnic lunch.
 Overnight Lake Mungo.
 (B, L, D)

-Today we explore Broken Hill’s wide streets and heritage discovering the town’s mining past and thriving modern art scene.
-We take a walking tour with a local guide through the historic town centre past palatial Federation and Victorian buildings funded by mining wealth, tin cottages and 1930’s art deco properties.
+Today we explore Broken Hill’s wide streets and heritage, discovering the town’s mining past and thriving modern art scene.
+We take a walking tour with a local guide through the historic town centre past palatial Federation and Victorian buildings funded by mining wealth, tin cottages and 1930s art deco properties.
 After the tour, we will call in at the Broken Hill Regional Art Gallery housed in the refurbished Sully’s Emporium building.
-The gallery collection comprises colonial, modern and aboriginal works by Australian artists such as Lloyd Rees, Pro Hart and Emily Kame Kngwarreye.
-This afternoon we visit the Line of Lode Miners Memorial located atop a mullock heap.
+The gallery collection comprises colonial, modern and aboriginal works by such Australian artists as Lloyd Rees, Pro Hart and Emily Kame Kngwarreye.
+This afternoon we visit the Line of Lode Miners Memorial, located atop a mullock heap.
 The impressive structure pays tribute to the 800 miners who lost their lives working at the mine.
 Later, we take a short drive out of town to see the sun setting over the Sculpture Park.
 Overnight Broken Hill.
 (B)